Rosanna Wong: Social work career

 The headquarters of the Hong Kong Federation of Youth Groups in Pak Fuk Road, North Point.

-Wong received her degree of social work from the University of Hong Kong in 1975 and was immediately employed by the Hong Kong Federation of Youth Groups as a social worker.
+Wong received her degree in social work from the University of Hong Kong in 1975 and was immediately employed by the Hong Kong Federation of Youth Groups as a social worker.
 She was sent to Kowloon West at first and became a supervisor responsible for affairs of teenagers and counselling services in districts including Yau Ma Tei, Sham Shui Po and Tsuen Wan.
-Wong later received HSBC scholarship from 1974 to 1975, Rotary Foundation Educational Award from 1977 to 1978 and PEO International Peace Scholarship from 1978 to 1979.
-These scholarships allowed her to further study in the University of Toronto in Canada from 1977 to 1979.
-After obtaining a master's degree of social work from Toronto, Wong returned to the Federation of Youth Group and was immediately promoted as Executive Secretary (Operations).
+Wong later received an HSBC scholarship from 1974 to 1975, a Rotary Foundation Educational Award from 1977 to 1978 and a PEO International Peace Scholarship from 1978 to 1979.
+These scholarships allowed her to further study at the University of Toronto in Canada from 1977 to 1979.
+After obtaining a master's degree in social work from Toronto, Wong returned to the Federation of Youth Group and was immediately promoted as Executive Secretary (Operations).
 Later in 1980, she was further promoted as general secretary (later renamed Executive Director) at the age of 28 and thus becoming the leader of the Federation.
 In this capacity, she has successfully expanded the Federation to be a major teenage service organisation in Hong Kong with a total number of 800 employees.

 Apart from the Federation, Wong had also involved deeply in a large number of social organisations including a number of local Christian churches.
 Since 1981, she had also been appointed as a member of the Executive Committee of the Hong Kong Council of Social Service and stepped down in 2005 after more than twenty years of service.
 From 1984 to 1988, she was appointed to the Subventions and Lotteries Fund Advisory Committee as a member by the government as well.

 In 1982, she was awarded Commonwealth Scholarship, studying social policy and planning in the London School of Economics of the United Kingdom, and obtained her master degree in science in 1983.
 Two years later she received a diploma of executive management in a course organised jointly by the Chinese University of Hong Kong and the Hong Kong Council of Social Service.
 In the same year, she was awarded Hong Kong's Ten Outstanding Young Persons' Award.